-Listed alphabetically below are kitchen essentials I cannot live without, that are important to me (and worth the moolah).
+Listed alphabetically below are kitchen essentials I cannot live without and are worth the moolah.
 Have a read and see what your kitchen might be missing.
 Most are pretty basic, but there are a couple of really special items that an ambitious foodie may desire.
 In most cases, I have sourced the best value-for-money items, but feel free to browse amazon and select one that suits your budget (it always helps to read the reviews).
-For the UK readers, the links in bold will direct you to Amazon.co.uk.
+For the UK readers, the images and links in bold will direct you to Amazon.co.uk.
 For USA (and other countries), there are links to the same / or similar items available in your country.

 Baking Parchment Paper

 Anyone that likes to make any of the fathead-type creations should have a roll of baking parchment paper.
 It is essential when rolling the ‘dough’ in the Fathead Dough Pizzas, as well as rolling the sensational Fathead Ham & Gruyere Rolls.
 I needed it when forming my Coconut Flour Wraps and my Keto Nachos, as well as when I piped my Berry Meringue Baskets.
 Too many recipes examples to list here: simply put, its a must for any kitchen and easily available at your local store.

 Used to cook meat or vegetables in the oven, I cannot live without mine and I have a variety of sizes and depths.
 Funnyman uses it when he makes his famous Mark’s Pepper Chicken and I also use it to roast vegetable side dishes like Coconut-roasted Cauliflower, Coconut-roasted Broccoli or Balsamic Roasted Asparagus.
 Most importantly though, having a nice big one is handy for making Keto Cloud Bread or even sweet treats like when I needed to pipe plenty of Mini Meringues.
 Having a variety of sizes and depths is handy as you will use them alot, so shop around and stock up in various sizes too.